tygrvault/tauri-next-boilerplate/README.md

+> **Note**
+> Tauri have their own [guide](https://tauri.app/v1/guides/getting-started/setup/next-js) on using NextJS as your frontend providor now.
+Please use that instead.

 # ☁ Tauri & Next
 ![](https://i.imgur.com/asEHkSk.png)

-> **Note**
-> Tauri have their own [guide](https://tauri.app/v1/guides/getting-started/setup/next-js) on using NextJS as your frontend providor now.
-However, this will be avalible for users who want a pre-built template.

 # Setting up
 ```bash